Bill Knox: Life and career

 Born in Glasgow, Knox became the youngest journalist for a Glasgow newspaper at age 16.
 He went on to report on crime, on motoring, and to become a news editor.

 He began writing crime novels in the 1950s.
 Knox often wrote under pseudonyms, frequently for the American market.
 These included Michael Kirk, Robert MacLeod and Noah Webster.
 He published over 50 crime novels, including several series, notably the "Thane and Moss" books.

 In the 1970s, he was approached by Scottish Television to present a series asking for public assistance in solving crimes in the central Scotland area.
 Knox presented the fifteen-minute slot for over ten years, always signing off with the promise that any calls to the police "can be in confidence".
 At this time he also made a series of short programmes called Tales of Crime, also for STV, in which he recounted famous Scottish criminal cases.

 His crime novels from the 1960s onwards, and in the 1970s his Crimedesk television series, publicised the Glasgow slang term "neds", referring to petty criminals or small-time hoodlums.
 A 1982 analysis of crime fiction discussing Knox's 1977 novel Pilot Error noted his description of Strathclyde Police as being unconcerned about "neds" getting hurt in a fight as long as no one else was affected.

+Knox's book The Crossfire Killings won the Police Review award for Best Police Procedural of 1986.

 His final novel, The Lazarus Widow, was unfinished at the time of his death, and was completed by Martin Edwards.

 The novels went out of publication following Knox's death in 1999.
 In 2024, Zertex Media, a publishing company owned by crime writer Barry Hutchison (who uses the pen name JD Kirk), began republishing the books, starting with Deadline for a Dream in January 2024.